Understanding how we used to live can often influence how we decide to build the future.

 For the invitation to the first AGM of the Society on 16th May 1928 click here Invitation to 1st ANNUAL GENERAL MEETING

-For the Members of the Council of the Society as at the first AGM in 1928 click here Members of the Council of The Chelsea Society in 1928
+For the Members of the First Council of the Society click here Members of the First Council of The Chelsea Society

 For the first Annual Report of the Society click here FIRST ANNUAL REPORT 1928

 If you would like to be involved in researching the history of Chelsea please e-mail Chairman@chelseasociety.org.uk

 CHRISTCHURCH STREET – can anyone help with the following enquiry?

 Apologies if this is a rather unusual enquiry, but I wonder if you can help me.